Aloe vera: Etymology

-The genus name Aloe is derived from the Arabic word alloeh, meaning "bitter and shiny substance" or from Hebrew אוהלים ahalim, plural of אוהל ahal.
+The genus name Aloe is derived from the Arabic word alloeh, meaning "bitter and shiny substance", or from Hebrew אוהלים ahalim, plural of אוהל ahal.
 The specific epithet vera comes from verus meaning "true" in Latin.

 Common names

-Common names use aloe with a region of its distribution, such as Chinese aloe, Cape aloe or Barbados aloe.
+Common names use aloe with a region of its distribution, such as Chinese aloe, Cape aloe, or Barbados aloe.

 Taxonomy

-The species has several synonyms: Aloe barbadensis Mill., Aloe indica Royle, Aloe perfoliata L. var. vera and Aloe vulgaris Lam.
-Some literature identifies the white-spotted form of Aloe vera as Aloe vera var. chinensis; and the spotted form of Aloe vera may be conspecific with A. massawana.
-The species was first described by Carl Linnaeus in 1753 as Aloe perfoliata var. vera, and was described again in 1768 by Nicolaas Laurens Burman as Aloe vera in Flora Indica on 6 April and by Philip Miller as Aloe barbadensis some ten days after Burman in the Gardener's Dictionary.
+The species has several synonyms: Aloe barbadensis Mill., Aloe indica Royle, Aloe perfoliata L. var. vera, and Aloe vulgaris Lam.
+Some literature identifies the white-spotted form of Aloe vera as Aloe vera var. chinensis, and the spotted form of Aloe vera may be conspecific with A. massawana.
+The species was first described by Carl Linnaeus in 1753 as Aloe perfoliata var. vera.
+It was described again in 1768 by Nicolaas Laurens Burman as Aloe vera in Flora Indica on 6 April and by Philip Miller as Aloe barbadensis some ten days after Burman in the Gardener's Dictionary.

-Techniques based on DNA comparison suggest Aloe vera is relatively closely related to Aloe perryi, a species endemic to Yemen.
-Similar techniques, using chloroplast DNA sequence comparison and inter simple sequence repeat profiling have also suggested it is closely related to Aloe forbesii, Aloe inermis, Aloe scobinifolia, Aloe sinkatana, and Aloe striata.
+Techniques based on DNA comparison suggest Aloe vera is closely related to Aloe perryi, a species endemic to Yemen.
+Similar techniques using chloroplast DNA sequence comparison and inter simple sequence repeat profiling have also suggested it is closely related to Aloe forbesii, Aloe inermis, Aloe scobinifolia, Aloe sinkatana, and Aloe striata.
 With the exception of the South African species A. striata, these Aloe species are native to Socotra (Yemen), Somalia, and Sudan.
 The lack of obvious natural populations of the species has led some authors to suggest Aloe vera may be of hybrid origin.